Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/Presentation.md

     ...
 ```

-If tgetpass is enabled (the feedback boolean), and sudo term kill occurs, the code will try to delete the buffer, but it wouldn't work because pipes (if you pip in the password) is unidirectional.
+If pwfeedback is enabled (the feedback boolean), and sudo term kill occurs, the code will try to delete the buffer, but it wouldn't work because pipes (if you pip in the password) is unidirectional.
 That means that the `left` pointer will get updated, but n ot the `cp` pointer, which means that you can overflow the buffer.
 Since the buffer is defined as `static char buf[SUDO_CONV_REPL_MAX + 1];` and the max size is defined as `#define SUDO_CONV_REPL_MAX	255` Through this, one can overflow the the `TGP_ASKPASS` below, which can set uid and gid to zero and give a shell, providing privilege execution.

-**POC**: `perl -e 'print(("A" x 100 . "\x{00}") x 50)' | ./sudo -S id`
+**POC**: `perl -e 'print(("A" x 100 . "\x{00}") x 50)' | sudo -S id`

 #### Looney Tunables